VDA5050/VDA5050/VDA5050_EN.md

 ### 6.12.2 Traversal of nodes and entering/leaving edges, triggering of actions

-The AGV itself decides when a node shall count as traversed.
+The AGV decides on its own, when a node should count as traversed.
-Generally, the AGV's control point should reach the node's position, or fall within the node's `allowedDeviationXY`, if defined.
+A requirement for the traversal is that the mobile robot's control point should be within the node's `allowedDeviationXY` and its orientation within `allowedDeviationTheta`.
-If a `theta` or also `allowedDeviationTheta` is defined on the node, the mobile robot should also reach that orientation within the margin before reporting the node as traversed.
+The allowedDeviationXY defines at what point a line-guided vehicle can deviate from its predefined trajectory, to cut the corner along a smoother path rather than reaching the node's exact position.
+When leaving the allowedDeviationXY the mobile robot shall be back on its predefined trajectory of the subsequent edge.
-If the edge attribute `corridor` of the subsequent edge is set, these boundaries should additionally be met.
+If the edge attribute `corridor` of the subsequent edge is set, these boundaries should be met additionally.

+In case the mobile robot is located too far away from the first node of an order, the master control can add an extended allowedDeviationXY to this node to include the vehicles current position.

 The AGV reports the traversal of a node by removing its `nodeState` from the `nodeStates` array and setting the `lastNodeId`, `lastNodeSequenceId` to the traversed node's values.